 In the 1970’s when the now demised City of Durham Council last did a village plan for Coxhoe it was deemed to be a village in decline.
 In recent years however, there has been considerable housing development and as a result a significant rise it its population.
 This has presented service providers with the new challenges.
 Many of the improvements to the village in recent times have been driven by the Parish Council and the Coxhoe Village Partnership.

 Quarrington Hill lies 1.5 miles to the east of Coxhoe on a previously well used link road to Peterlee and Hartlepool with Bishop Auckland and the west of the county.
-Since a new bypass was opened a few years ago the village has benefitted from the reduction in traffic and noise.
+The village has benefitted from the reduction in traffic and noise since a new bypass was opened a few years ago .
 The village shares a well respected primary school with neighbouring Cassop.
 There is a thriving community centre offering a range of activities for all ages as well as a football field and large playground for younger and older children which boasts the best view of any play park!

 The village has a general store, a well reputed fish and chip shop and a post office all owned and run by villagers.
-There is a busy Working Mens Club with live entertainment at weekends and there are two public houses one of which also has live entertainment most weekends.
+There is a busy Working Men’s Club with live entertainment at weekends.
+There is one public house.

-The village benefits from it’s location with open access to countryside on all sides with miles of footpaths, cycle routes and bridleways through reclaimed land and the Crow Trees nature reserve.
+The village benefits from it’s location with open access to countryside on all sides.
+There are miles of footpaths, cycle routes and bridleways through reclaimed land and the Crow Trees nature reserve.
 The village has remained fairly constant in size which helps it to retain it’s traditional village atmosphere and culture.